Publishing Services

 - Pending requests (not yet approved) expire after 7 days.
 The requester will need to request again if you don't act in time.

-- Approved access does not expire — it lasts until you remove it from the authorized list or use Revoke All.
+- Approved access does not expire — it lasts until you remove it from the authorized list or revoke everyone at once via the

 Advanced Usage